nyu-database-design/flask-mongodb-web-app/setup.md

 ### Using pipenv

-The ability to make virtual environemnts with `pipenv` does not come pre-installed with Python.
+The ability to make virtual environemnts with [pipenv](https://pypi.org/project/pipenv/) is relatively easy, but it does not come pre-installed with Python.
 It must be installed.

 Install `pipenv` using `pip`: